Online artist talk & screening | *NEW DATE* Wednesday, April 8, 7 pm

-Come meet our Spring 2020 Workspace Residents and learn about their past and ongoing projects.
+In response to COVID-19, our Spring artists in residence, Caleb Abrams and Saif Alsaegh, have continued their residencies from home and will engage with the public virtually.
+We invite you to convene online to learn about their past and ongoing projects at this artist talk and screening.
 Caleb Abrams will speak about his current film, The Burning of My Coldspring Home, an adaptation of a short story by Seneca Elder Stephen Gordon regarding the forced dislocation of the Seneca people following the building of the Kinzua dam by the Allegheny River.
 Saif Alsaegh will speak of his film Departure, titled after a poem by Arthur Rimbaud, which examines the idea of foreignness as it relates to the filmmaker’s past as a Baghdad born filmmaker living in California.
 Preceding the event will be a brief presentation by Squeaky Wheel curator, Ekrem Serdar on how you can be part of the Workspace Residency program in the future.

 Caleb G. Abrams is an Onöndowa’ga:’ (Seneca) filmmaker and multimedia artist based out of what is currently considered Buffalo, New York.
 Raised on the Seneca’s Allegany Territory, much of his work emerges from the social, historical, and cultural background of the Seneca.
 Abrams has written and produced multiple independent short films and videos for the Seneca Nation, Seneca-Iroquois National Museum/Onöhsagwë:dé Cultural Center, and Odawi Law PLLC.
 He has also produced work in collaboration with PBS-WNED-TV, Vision Maker Media, Skipping Stone Pictures, and Toward Castle Films.
 Lake of Betrayal (2017), the award-winning national public television documentary on which Abrams served as the associate producer, examines the impact of the Kinzua Dam on the Seneca Nation – a topic much of his work has explored.
 Abrams’ films have been presented at universities, historical societies, libraries, museums, high schools, and community and cultural resource organizations throughout Haudenosaunee Territory and the Northeast.